 In some cases, filing the lien isn’t enough to prompt payment or at least, to encourage the disputing parties to negotiate a mutually satisfactory remedy that solves the issue.
 Some examples of this can be when there is a dispute over the necessity of the payment, or over the validity of the mechanics lien.
 In other cases, the deadline to initiate an enforcement action might be fast approaching with no resolution in sight.
 For these and several other potential reasons, the lien claimant must take the next step and enforce the lien must in order to get what they have earned.

-If you’re curious about what enforcing a mechanics lien means or entails, please read on.
+If you’re curious about what it means to enforce a mechanics lien or what it entails, please read on.

 In order to enforce a mechanics lien the claimant must initiate enforcement or lien foreclosure action.
 To be perfectly clear: a lien foreclosure action is a lawsuit.
 As such it needs to be drafted, filed, and served appropriately just like any other lawsuit, according to the rules of the jurisdiction in which the lien was recorded.